1995eaton/xkcd_downloader/README.md

 Configuration
 -------------

 Title font size, alt text font size, and line offset can be changed through the variables in the top of the script.
-The script looks for TTF fonts ('title.ttf' and 'alt.ttf') located in the script directory.
+By default, the script looks for the TTF font file 'xkcd.ttf' located in the script directory.